-All new employees or current employees in new positions will receive an initial evaluation in writing by their supervisors within the first six (6) months of employment.
+All new employees or current employees in new positions will receive an initial written evaluation by their supervisors within the first six (6) months of employment.
 Following this initial evaluation, employees will then be evaluated at least annually by their supervisors.